-Online booking agents are have more relaxed cancellation policies.
+Online booking agents have more relaxed cancellation policies.
 To be listed on their websites, travel companies must adhere to their terms and conditions which usually involves cancellation policies with full refunds.
 This means you are not committed to staying in a specific accommodation or doing an activity.
 You can be more flexible.

 Sometimes, these websites are the only places to book travel.
-Take AirBNB, for instance.
+Take Airbnb, for instance.
 You usually cannot find the spare rooms of locals listed anywhere else.
 Take a look at Everything You Need to Know About Airbnb in New Zealand.

 Online Travel Agents often have reviews and ratings, which are more likely to be trustworthy compared to the positive ones used to advertise on the travel company’s own website.